kylegranger/stone-prover/GEVULOT.md

 ```
 ### 4.2 View the transaction tree

-Now, print out the transaction tree.
-The verification results will be on a `Leaf` there.
+Now, print out the transaction tree using the `print-tx-tree` action.
+The verification results will be on the `Leafs` there.

 ```
 ./gevulot-cli --jsonurl http://api.devnet.gevulot.com:9944 print-tx-tree 2c03326e4e64825a0bf4ac11dfb8c98ae5d7a2698805a7f31d6db660c987a9de